iExecBlockchainComputing/documentation-tools/overview/helloWorld/4-manageDataAccess.md

 ## 🧩 Drum rolls, please! 🥁

-You're now ready to run your iExec Application and process your protected data.
+You're now ready to run your iExec Application and process your protected data in a trusted execution environment by running the command below.
-By running the command below, you will be able to run your iExec Application in a trusted execution environment and process the protected data.

 ```sh
 idapp run <my-idapp-address> [--protectedData <protectedData-address>] [--debug | --prod]
 ```

-Tadada! 🎉
+Tadada! 🎉, Congratulations you've done it

 ## 🧩 Monetize you data